crisperdue/prooftoys-site/content/_index.md

 ## **What is Prooftoys?**

+Prooftoys is a set of resources for learning and using principles of _precise reasoning_.
+This is the reasoning of mathematics, but today it applies to many fields --- very broadly to much of computing, but also to many other fields, often through mathematical modeling and other forms of mathematical analysis.

-Prooftoys is a set of resources for learning principles of _precise reasoning_, tailored specifically for beginners with little background in mathematics and no background in formal logic.
-It exists to be an understandable and enjoyable road to learning and applying these super-powerful tools, and includes an embedded graphical user interface that helps you construct understandable and correct proofs with no holes and no handwaves.
+The Prooftoys system has been designed specifically to be approachable for beginners who may have little background in mathematics and perhaps no background at all in formal logic.
+It exists to be an understandable and enjoyable road to learning and applying these super-powerful tools through an embedded graphical user interface that helps you construct understandable and correct proofs with no holes and no handwaving.

 ### **Ways to start**